[?] Subscribe To The Bookkeeping Blog

 The CICA Handbook was restructured in 2009.
 It now reflects different standards for different categories of entities.
 All the standards now reflect Canadian GAAP.

-So in a nutshell, here is what I think you need to be aware of:
+So in a nutshell, here is what I think you need to be aware of since the change:

 • The new standards still maintain the common accounting concepts and principles framework discussed above.